Valencia Metro: Guide to the Underground System in Valencia, Spain

-This page will provide you with all of the information that you will need to navigate your way around Valencia Metro: links to a complete metro map, information on the different types of tickets available, running times of the trains and how to navigate the metro system.
+This page will show you how to navigate your way around Valencia Metro: links to the metro map, information on the different types of tickets available, running times of the trains and how to navigate the metro system.

 When using the metro, the first thing that you will need to consider is what type of ticket you are likely to buy.
 When deciding this, you should take three things into consideration: